 At this time Kettle was closed source and I got a trial license code from Matt to play with it.
 Since our intention at Proratio (my employer at this time) was to use it to load the companies data warehouse from our ERP with an extreme complex condition system, the needed combination of steps would be a night mare.
 I asked Matt if there is some kind of plug-in possibility for Java code and his answer was about this: „This is a good idea, but since I’m doing this part time and on the weekends, I don’t know when it will be finished.“

-In the meantime I developed a connector to SAP (some of the root bits and bytes are still available in these days as the godesys SAP-Connector, formerly ProERPConn by Proratio) and thought it would be a good time to check with Matt again.
+In the meantime I developed a connector to SAP (some of the root bits and bytes went into the godesys SAP-Connector, formerly ProERPConn by Proratio) and thought it would be a good time to check with Matt again.
 And surprisingly he just finished the plug-in possibility.
 Sometime in summer 2005 we ended up sitting together in Mainz and managed to integrate the SAP connector within Kettle in a very short time (between breakfast and lunch).

 Early Dec 2005 – Matt Casters released Kettle to the open-source with a LGPL license (moved to Apache 2.0 later on).
 For those who would like to know more about the history of Kettle (Matt started 2001 to work on it), have a look at the Pentaho forum post Project road map, history of kettle.
 It contains also a zip file of the very first Java Kettle version ever and a screen shot of version 1.0.
 You can also read a bit more about the story in the book Pentaho Kettle Solutions.

 Dec 9, 2005 (right after tea time) – I got aware of Pentaho by reading a press release in Computerwoche „5 Millionen Dollar Venture Capital für Open-Source-BI“ and let Matt know about this interesting company.